-Amid Climate and Housing Crises, Cities Struggle To Place Housing Near Transit
+Amid Climate And Housing Crises, Cities Struggle To Place Housing Near Transit

 Redlands, Calif., is known for its orange groves, its Victorian homes, and its small-town feel.
 Sixty miles east of Los Angeles, the city is home to about 75,000 people.
 But that number is expected to get a lot bigger.